becks-k/becks-k.github.io/README.md

 ### Hello there, thanks for dropping by 👋.

 This is a collection of the projects I've worked on with R .
-Some to hone in on the skills I've picked up from studies, others out of pure curiosity.
+Some to hone in on the skills I've picked up, others out of pure curiosity.
 Feedback is welcomed 🙆‍♀️!

 <!--
 **becks-k/becks-k** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.